The hitchhiker's guide to LLVM debugging tools

 Prologue

 Hello everyone, how's everybody doing?
-I'm still chugging away at solving LLVM issues at Igalia :) Fall and winter's coming soon, and by the time this blog's up, I will be turning a year older.
-Welp, another year a few more blogs am i right hahahahhaa.
+I'm still chugging away at solving LLVM issues at Igalia :) Fall and winter's coming soon, and I can't wait to go travel and enjoy life.
+Hahaha Boston here I come :) Welp, another year a few more blogs am I right hahahahhaa.

 A few weekends ago, I went up to Thousand Oaks and Malibu beach to visit my friend from Berkeley and then took an Amtrak with a date to San Diego.
 Isn't life just beautiful like that?
 I couldn't have asked for more.

-As tradition, here's a song for interested readers :) I hope everyone enjoys :)
+As tradition, here's a song and another song for interested readers :) I hope everyone enjoys :)

 Introduction

-In this sense, although the article talks about debugging, the article inherently provides a sample of the author's problem-solving toolbox.
+In this sense, although the article title is about "debugging", the article inherently and inadvertently talks about problem-solving instead.
+I guess I lied hahahahahhaha.

 I hope this helps junior LLVM developer or low level developer just starting out in their journey!